Cla33ic/CS2-Case-History-Analyzer/readme.md

 ## ✨ Key Features

-- 📊 Detailed analysis of your CS:GO case opening history
+- 📊 Detailed analysis of your CS2 case opening history
 - 💰 Calculation of total costs for keys and cases
 - 🏆 Breakdown of received items by rarity
 - 📈 Statistics on most frequently opened cases